ManoaMunchies/about-manoa-munchies/index.md

 ### Milestone 3

 In milestone 3 we will aim to finish up the last few pages, mainly the foods available right now and today's top picks page.
 As well as correctly enabling vendors to access the page and update their relevant information.
 We will also create a user preferences database collection so that users can filter vendors and menu items.
-When these functionalities are done, we will improve the UI and styling of the webpage, and potentially integrate twitter and maps.
+When these functionalities are done, we will improve the UI and styling of the webpage, and integrate twitter and google maps.

 ![](images/m3.png)